Contents

 Things to look out for:

-• Hidden costs & minimum terms: Some accountants will lock you into a 6 month minimum term and others may charge you for cancellation.
+- Hidden Costs & Minimum Terms: Analyze the accountant's fee structure thoroughly to identify any hidden costs or unexpected charges that may impact your budget.
+Some accountants will lock you into a 6 month minimum term and others may charge you for cancellation.

 We take care of absolutely everything you need in simple monthly packages.